ibm-cloud-docs/vpc/fs_snapshots_manage.md

-## Updating user tags of a snapshot in the UI
+## Updating user tags of a snapshot in the console
 {: #fs-snapshot-rename-ui}
 {: ui}